 • Enable developers and new industrial users to pay for the 'upstream' construction of new capacity on a locational basis.
-Currently, existing customers pay for the costs of expanding the capacity of the network, while developers pay for on-site connection costs and only a limited part of local network reinforcement, though local network reinforcement costs are generally averaged across a water company's region and across a number of years.
-Because the revenue associated with strategically reinforcing or upgrading the network is within the 'single till' of the price control, if a developer pays a water company to create additional network capacity, the water company is forced to return the money to other customers through reduced bills and, cannot under the rules, use the money to expand capacity.
-This is a growth-
+Currently, existing customers pay for the costs of expanding the capacity of the network, while developers pay for on-site connection costs and only a limited part of local network reinforcement, though local network reinforcement costs are generally averaged across a water company's region and across a number of years.294 Because the revenue associated with strategically reinforcing or upgrading the network is within the 'single till' of the price control, if a developer pays a water company to create additional network capacity, the water company is forced to return the money to other customers through reduced bills and, cannot under the rules, use the money to expand capacity.
+This is a growth-inhibiting restriction that prevents businesses from being able to pay more to be able to guarantee supply.

-&lt;sup>292 'Permission for 4,500 homes despite water concerns', BBC News, (December 2024)
+292 (Permission for 4,500 homes despite water concerns', BBC News, (December 2024)

-&lt;sup>293 'Fears water rationing will hit firms' growth plans', BBC News, (October 2024)
+293 'Fears water rationing will hit firms' growth plans', BBC News, (October 2024)

-&lt;sup>294 Through infrastructure charges in England.
+294 Through infrastructure charges in England.